KnarfSkidbacke/Course_Discrete_Event_simulation_in_Production/README.md

 Individual assigment; "Investigation on standard discrete event simulation case examples for the manufacturing industry in order to minimize the modeling effort"

+Group assigment: Analysis of a skateboard factory to be build using extendsim 10.06.